jim-g-n/Tweet-Linked-Entity-Co-occurrence/README.md

 The 'dataset' folder includes a tweet ID list and list of search keywords.
 These keywords were chosen by FILL IN HERE.

 The created graph-tool graphs and their associated data (mapping of entities to nodes) are in the 'created_graphs' folder.
-The scripts used to created and analysis the graphs are in the 'scripts' folder.
+The scripts used to create and analysis the graphs are in the 'scripts' folder.